drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 Mirror vdevs can have devices added or removed after creation.
 Adding or removing devices doesn't incur any hidden cost or state.

-RAID-Z vdevs can have new devices added[^2], but not removed.
+RAID-Z vdevs can have new devices added, but not removed.
 Adding a device will not re-flow the data, so existing data will keep the original storage efficiency.
-With enough churn ZFS will eventually balance out the data since re-flow happens naturally over time due to copy-on-write[^4], but my workload is archival and low-churn so this won't happen effectively.
+With enough churn ZFS will eventually balance out the data since re-flow happens naturally over time due to copy-on-write, but my workload is archival and low-churn so this won't happen effectively.

 The parity level of a RAID-Z vdev cannot be changed after creation.

-Having a RAID-Z vdev in a pool prevents any vdev from being removed from the pool[^1].
+Having a RAID-Z vdev in a pool prevents any vdev from being removed from the pool.

 One way to increase pool capacity is to add a vdev.
 Following rules of thumb from above, the vdev should be identical to existing vdevs.